 A change champion can make a key impact on the outcomes of a change management programme.
 But it is not enough to just nominate change champions and then expect them to get on with it.
-To play their role well, they need to be managed, developed and supported and as a team of champions, given the opportunity to resolve issues through an action learning approach.
+To play their role well, they need to be managed, developed and supported as a team of champions, given the opportunity to resolve issues through an action-learning approach

 At cHRysos HR Solutions Limited we can provide you with HR and Leadership-related training and professional qualifications, as well as HR support and business consultancy services.